rainij/papass/docs/source/usage_cli.md

-# Usage of the CLI
+# Usage

+`papass` primarily is a command line tool.
+For usage as a library look into the [API documentation](./api.rst).

 ## Installation